lakshaykamat/nc-creation-dashboard/docs/api-reference.md

 **Notes:**
 - Fetches HTML from portal workflow URL
 - Extracts row data using table parsing
-- Combines with last two days files data to mark allocation status
+- Combines with recently allocated articles data to mark allocation status
 - Processes data in parallel for performance

 ---